 MORE

 Born into a wealthy London family in 1866, Beatrix had a privileged yet lonely upbringing.
-As a child she became interested in the natural world and spent much of her time drawing and sketching, which was enhanced during her childhood summers in Perthshire.
+As a child she became interested in the natural world and spent much of her time drawing and sketching..
+Untamed childhood summers spent in Perthshire nurtured her creativity.

-The family's long summer breaks in nearby Dalguise – usually from May to the end of the salmon season in October – started when Beatrix was quite young, and continued for a decade, into her mid-teens.
+These long summer breaks with her family in Dalguise, on the River Tay – usually from July to the end of the salmon season in October – started when Beatrix was quite young, and continued for a decade, into her mid-teens.
 It was during this time that she was free to explore the countryside around her, indulging her interest in the natural world.
 It was this time that was to be one of the most enduring influences on Beatrix's development, both as an artist and scientist.

-Even when the family summered in the Lake District, Beatrix visited Dalguise in 1884 for time with friends.
+Even when the family summered in the Lake District, Beatrix visited Dalguise in 1884 with her father.

-They had both been aware of the other’s interest in fungi, each approaching the topic from a different perspective: Charles, in his 50s, more scientific, and Beatrix, in her mid 20s, more aesthetic.
-It was this meeting which led to a long correspondence which gave great pleasure to both.
+They had both been aware of the other’s interest in fungi, each approaching the topic from a different perspective: Charles, in his 50s, more scientific, and Beatrix, in her mid 20s, both scientific and aesthetic.
+This meeting led to a long collaborative correspondence which greatly benefited both.

 Great exhibition and performance spaces.
 Lovely terrace and indoor seating with lots of light.
 Great food and drinks and even a garden next-door for a stroll afterwards.
 Like